kdinof/obsidian/04 Resources/Public writing & speaking/Writings/RU. How design changed from aesthetic to innovation 1.md

 ---
 title_en: How design changed from aesthetic to innovation
 title_ru:
 tags:
 language is RU: false
 type:
 status:
-  - idea
+  - published
 ---
 [[How design changed from aesthetic to innovation]]